mym2o/DeepBubbleRises/README.md

 2. Extract the files.
 3. Run `DeepBubbleRises.exe` to play.

-## Contributing
-We welcome feedback and contributions!
-Feel free to fork this repository and submit a pull request.
-Please refer to our [contributing guidelines](#) for more details.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](#) file for more information.